New Jersey Climate Bill Expands State Reporting Requirements for HVAC/R Owners and Operators

-The HVACR industry has long been supportive of international and national efforts to reduces the emissions of greenhouse gases by phasing down the use of HFCs, including policies that promote environmental stewardship while meeting societal needs in an energy-efficient, safe, and cost-effective manner.
+The HVACR industry has long been supportive of international and national efforts to reduce the emissions of greenhouse gases by phasing down the use of HFCs, including policies that promote environmental stewardship while meeting societal needs in an energy-efficient, safe, and cost-effective manner.

-Focus Changes to State Level Efforts in 2017
+Focus Changes to State-Level Efforts in 2017

 However, in 2017 they switched gears and focused on supporting state-level efforts.
-By 2017, the industry had spent 13 years planning to transition to new refrigerants and advancing and refrigeration equipment technology.
-Efforts which are being disrupted at the federal level.
+By 2017, the industry had spent 13 years planning to transition to new refrigerants and advancing refrigeration equipment technology.
+Efforts are being disrupted at the federal level.